nelsonreitz/diving-in-functional-css/README.md

 yarn start
 ```

-MDX Deck will start a hot-reloading development environment accessible by default at [localhost:8000](http://localhost:8000).
+MDX Deck will start a hot-reloading development environment at [localhost:8000](http://localhost:8000).

-## Build

 **Create a production build**